 When it comes to being a nonprofit organization in Illinois, understanding unrelated business income tax (UBIT) is essential for continual legal compliance as well as nonprofit success and outreach.
 In short, an unrelated business income tax (UBIT) is a corporate rate tax imposed on the unrelated business income generated by tax-exempt organizations.

 Whether you are looking to incorporate tax-exempt, business income that’s related to your nonprofit’s mission, or you need an experienced and knowledgeable CPA and Chicago area nonprofit attorney to guide you through and calculate UBIT, then call Illinois nonprofit attorney James C. Provenza today.
 At James C. Provenza & Associates, we offer comprehensive, experience-based legal counsel, guidance, and representation to help your nonprofit thrive.
-For a free, no-obligation consultation with our Chicago nonprofit law firm, call us today at (847) 729-3939.
+Call us today at (847) 729-3939.

 Unrelated Business Income Defined